jucian0/posts/building-forms-in-reactjs-2.md

 > Debounce function is a higher-order function

-### But, what it means?
+### But, what does that means?

-Higher-order function is extensively used in javascript, you probably are using it's even if you don't know.
+Higher-order function is extensively used in javascript, you are probably using it even if you don't know it.

 > Higher-Order function is a function that receives a function as an argument or returns the function as output.

-Okay, if you are ready we can start, the first thing that we should do is to create a function named `debounce`, this function will reduce the number of times that we change the form state and the number of renders of the component.
-Bellow, we can see my implementation:
+Okay, if you are ready we can start.
+The first thing that we should do is to create a function named `debounce`, this function will reduce the number of times that we change the form state and the number of renders of the component.
+Below, we can see my implementation:

 ```javascript
 export function debounce(fn, wait, immediate) {